monero-project/monero/README.md

 # Triton

 Copyright (c) 2014-2018 The Monero Project.
-Copyright (c) 2018 The Triton Project.
+Copyright (c) 2018 Project Triton.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Announcements

 - Get updates on our discord: https://discord.gg/7FWufDt
+- Get updates on our twitter: https://twitter.com/ProjectTriton

 ### IMPORTANT

 These builds are of the master branch, which is used for active development and can be either unstable or incompatible with release software.
 Please compile release branches.

 ## Introduction

+On Januaray 16th, Project Triton announced development of the SAO Dollar.
+A mint/burn stablecoin with consensus prices from Service Node Oracles.
+Check out the paper [here](https://cdn.discordapp.com/attachments/439265536296091648/535511049940631572/Sao_Technical_Paper_v1.1.pdf).

 Project Triton is developing innovative donation applications for the Online Streaming and ESports industries through blockchain technology.
 It is based on Monero which is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.